nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 and School Residences.

 Format: <br>
-`stats /FACULTY`
+`stats FACULTY`
-`stats /SCHOOL_RESIDENCE`
+`stats SCHOOL_RESIDENCE`
 `stats NUS`
 `stats all`

-* If there is no available data for the requested Faculty or School Residence, an message will be displayed to inform users that the requested Faculty or School Residence has no available data.
+* If there is no available data for the requested Faculty or School Residence, a message will be displayed to inform users that the requested Faculty or School Residence has no available data.

 Examples:
-* `stats /COM` displays the percentage of vaccinated students in School of Computing.
+* `stats COM` displays the percentage of vaccinated students in School of Computing.
-* `stats /RC4` displays the percentage of vaccinated students in RC4.
+* `stats RC4` displays the percentage of vaccinated students in RC4.
 * `stats NUS` displays the percentage of vaccinated students in NUS.
 * `stats all` displays the list of percentages of vaccinated students in every Faculty and School Residence.